 The Orthognathic Surgery Procedure

-During your consultation appointment, Dr. Galea will take detailed digital 3D scanning of your mouth and face to assess your condition.
+During your consultation appointment, Dr. Galea or Dr. Curtis will take detailed digital 3D scanning of your mouth and face to assess your condition.
 We can even show you how your face and bite will look after surgery.
 Our practice offers all forms of anesthesia and sedation, but you can expect to undergo general anesthesia during corrective jaw surgery.

 Corrective jaw surgery requires many months of preparation.
 The surgery is performed in a hospital and can last 1–4 hours.
 You will likely stay in the hospital for up to 3 days following surgery.
 Your orthodontist will use braces to maintain proper tooth placement, but may be removed 6–12 months after surgery.
 Patients typically are off from work or school for 2–4 weeks following surgery.

 While this process may seem lengthy, you can expect to achieve full function in about 1 year and will enjoy the remarkable benefits for the rest of your life.
 Dr. Galea and Dr. Curtis provide detailed instructions to guide you through every step of your journey, and we are always here to help you if you have questions at any point.

 Realign Jaws Through Oral Surgery in Reno and Sparks, NV